ubc-library-rc/IntroR/content/Concepts.md

 -   Check that the solution is for the correct R packages, if you know it and that the solution is for R, not for python.
 The error messages are usually unique, but it's a good habit to get into as your questions will become more complex over time.

 -   If you are figuring out how to do something you have never done before, include the package name (if there is one), the letter R (to avoid python solutions coming up in your results), and the data type (e.g. data frame) along with what you want to do.
-Lets say I want to plot a dot plot of the **mtcars** data to look at the miles per gallon (x variable) and the count of cars with that miles per gallon (y variable), I would search "*ggplot2 dot plot in R formula".* Try this out for yourself!
+Lets say I want to plot a dot plot of the **mtcars** data to look at the miles per gallon (x variable) and the count of cars with that miles per gallon (y variable), I would search "*ggplot2 dot plot in R".* Try this out for yourself!

 <p style="color:grey; font-size:14px; padding-top: 2em">